mautic/user-documentation/docs/contacts/contacts_overview.rst

    :alt: Screenshot of anonymous Contact

 **What you see** - Switching to the anonymous Contacts view displays the IP addresses for visitors to Landing Pages tracked with your Mautic tracking code.
-If you have an IP lookup service configured in **Settings > System Settings > Miscellaneous Settings**, you will also see an approximate location of these Contacts.
+If you have an IP lookup service :ref:`configured<miscellaneous settings>` in **Settings > System Settings > Miscellaneous Settings**, you will also see an approximate location of these Contacts.
 Mautic uses MaxMind Geolite2 City by default.
 The location is based on the Contact’s Internet Service Provider, and may not be the exact location of the Contact.

 **Individual Contacts** - Click an IP address to display a Contact record, similar to known Contacts.
 If there’s any information on an anonymous Contact, you can see it here.
 This data can include: